szaboa/PalmPrintAuthentication/README.md

 I have achieved approx. 66% correct match rate with the line-based method, and 92% rate with texture-based features (43200 comparision).
 More information later.

 ##Database
-A public [database](http://www.coep.org.in/resources/coeppalmprintdatabase) is used for the experiments, from College of Engineering.
+A public [database](http://www.coep.org.in/resources/coeppalmprintdatabase) is used for the experiments, from College of Engineering, Pune.

 ##License
 This project is licensed under the MIT License - see the [License.md](/License.md) file for details